MetPX/sarracenia/doc/mirroring_use_case.rst

 as the year progressed features:  symbolic link support, file attribute transportation, file removal support were added to the initial package.
 The idea of periodic processing (called heartbeats) was added, first to detect failures of clients (by seeing idle logs) but later to initiate garbage collection for the duplicates cache, memory use policing, and complex error recovery.
-The use case precipitated many improvements in the application, including a second implementation in C for environments where the requisite python3 environment was difficult to establish, or where efficiency was paramount (the libc-shim case.)
+The use case precipitated many improvements in the application, including a second implementation in C for environments where a python3 environment was difficult to establish, or where efficiency was paramount (the libcshim case.)

 Does it Work?
 -------------